Argentine stocks flat, bonds dip on profit-taking

-BUENOS AIRES Aug 27 (Reuters) - Argentina's stock, currency and bond market trends on Thursday.
+BUENOS AIRES, Aug 27 (Reuters) - Argentina's stock, currency and bond market trends on Thursday.

 * MerVal stocks index .MERV closed flat at 1,778.34 points, with a slump in oil-related stocks compensated by gains by power companies.

-* Among the biggest gainers was electric company Edenor EDN.BA, rising 3.63 percent to 1.14 pesos per share.
-The local listing of Brazilian state-run energy firm Petrobras APBR.BA(PETR4.SA: Cotización) fell 1.56 percent to 81.7 pesos per share.
+* Among the biggest gainers was electric company Edenor (EDN.BA), rising 3.63 percent to 1.14 pesos per share.
+The local listing of Brazilian state-run energy firm Petrobras APBR.BA(PETR4.SA) fell 1.56 percent to 81.7 pesos per share.

 * On the broad market stocks volume was low at $11.5 million.
 Of active issues 35 advanced, 19 declined and 17 were unchanged.